pyxem/pyxem-website/docs/index.rst

 .. warning::

-    The pyXem project is under continual development and there may be bugs.
-All methods must be used with care.
+    All parts of the pyxem project are under continual development and there may be bugs.
+As such please use all methods with care.